Sycamost/lallans-wabsteid-astro/README.md

    (This will update the production deployment on [scotsleidassocie.org](https://scotsleidassocie.org).)

+### Coding style

+Coding style is enforced by ESLint and Prettier.
+These tools are run on a commit hook, and you will not be able to commit if they fail.
+Please refrain from using `git commit --no-verify` except in extraordinary cases, and make it clear in your Pull Request when you have done so.

 ### Writing a news post

 Follow this guidance alongside the [general guidance](#general-guidance).